newstack-cloud/celerity/libs/blueprint-resolvers/docs/CONTRIBUTING.md

 bash ./scripts/run-tests.sh
 ```

-This will spin up a docker compose stack with cloud object storage emulators and run the tests.
+This will spin up a docker compose stack with cloud object storage emulators, once they are up and running the script will then run the tests.

 ## Releasing